makkalot/pymixin/src/mixin/mixin/README.txt

 >>> m.map(lambda s: s.upper()) == ["HELLO", "DUMMY"]
 True

-You can also mix a class atr runtime also :
+You can also mix a class attr runtime also :

 >>> class AnotherMixin(object):
 ...		def mixed(self):